 - This Is Why A Hostel May Be The Answer To Your Next Type Of Accommodation

 - Vacation: What Does All Inclusive Include

 What to expect when you book a bed in a hostel?

-There are many very nice hostels around the world offering clean and comfortable accommodations for a great price.
+There are many, very nice hostels around the world offering clean and comfortable accommodations for a great price.
 They have social areas, comfortable common spaces with couches such as a lounge area or outdoor terrace, even game rooms with football, or pool table for free where travelers can spend some time together.
 Hostels will also provide cable TV, computer rooms, free internet, and WiFi.
-A fully equipped kitchen for those that want to cook and a laundry would be available.
+A fully equipped kitchen for those that want to cook and

 One shared bathroom will be available, which usually are toilets and showers at every level, but not in the rooms.
 There are exceptions though, in some rare cases when you can have a bathroom even in the dorm room.
-Be sure to bring your own toiletries and towels though.
-Some of the hostels may not provide them and will ask for an additional fee if you want to rent a towel.
+Be sure to bring your own toiletries and towels.
+Some of the hostels might not provide them and will ask for an additional fee if you want to rent a towel.

-You can find hostels at an amazing, central and safe location, within a walking distance to the main attractions with a very friendly atmosphere that will even offer free walking tours in the morning or free cooking classes.
+You can find hostels at amazing, central and safe locations, within a walking distance to the main attractions, with a very friendly atmosphere, that will even offer free walking tours in the morning or free cooking classes.

 Who can stay in hostels?